UniKatya/Milestone2_Group19/documents/Executive_Summary.md

 ## 5. Meal Planner
 ### Description
 Allows for the user to plan meals and calculate the total calories for a day.
-This includes features such as the ability to select a food and a specified quantity, calculate the total caloric count, delete certain food items, and display the meal plan to the user.
+This includes features such as the ability to input a food and a specific quantity, calculate the total caloric count, delete certain food items, display the meal plan to the user, and display selected food from the meal plan.

 ### Steps
 1. The user selects 'Meal Planner' from the navigation bar.